 6. Project Completion Requirements

-- Including your project advisor, a total committee comprising of two faculty members should be identified who can guide you in the project implementation.
+- Including your project advisor, a total committee comprising of two faculty members (one must be a CE Faculty member) should be identified who can guide you in the project implementation.

 - Students are required to submit a completed project report of their project findings 2-weeks prior to the final project presentation.